dujiangsu/dujiangsu.github.io/_pages/about.md

 News
 =========

+**19 Oct 2021** Started visiting scholar at the University of Singapore with Prof. [Yang You](https://www.comp.nus.edu.sg/cs/bio/youy/).

 **25 June 2021** Jointed Tencent Shanghai, Visualization Group, as a Research Intern, working on technical verification of GPU pooling, mentored by [Song Jike](https://www.linkedin.com/in/albcamus/?originalSubdomain=cn) and Feng Kehuan.